Redesigning a PDP that only half the users finished scrolling.

 User behaviour

-79% of test users always scanned new pages; only 16% read word-by-word (NN/g).
+79% of test users always scanned new pages; only 16% read word-by-word (Nielsen Norman Group).
 The PDP had to reward scanning before it rewarded reading.

 Personas